narum/jocomunico3/README.md

 Tested from PHP 5.6 up to 7.3.

-*Depending on the server settings, on PHP 7.x+ there may be an issue with CodeIgniter's Session Library.
+*Depending on the server settings, on PHP 7.x+ there may be an issue with CodeIgniter's Session Library (as of version 3.0 cookies are only used during login).
 To see if this problem exists, run the application, create a user, log in to it, go to 'Mis paneles' on the menu and try to switch On and Off the toggle next to 'Historial'.
 If Folders 'Hoy', 'Semana pasada' and 'Mes pasado' don't appear and disappear, the problem is there.